Ouranosinc/xclim/SECURITY.md

 # Security Policy

+[//]: # (ATTENTION: This is the Markdown version of docs/security.rst.
+Any changes should also be made in the ReStructuredText version.)

 ## Supported Versions

 `xclim` is in rapid development and receives regular updates every four to six (4-6) weeks.
 In the event of a security-related bug discovery soon after the release of an `xclim` version, the last supported version will receive a patch release.